-Chief has always loved this experiment, and refers to it as his magic trick!
+Chief has always loved this one in particular, and refers to it as his magic trick!

 What you will need: